Malcolm Alker: Personal life

 In 2012, Alker released his autobiography, The Devil Within.
 In the book, Alker admitted use of cocaine and banned growth hormones during his playing days.

 Alker was sentenced to four years imprisonment on 12 January 2018 for the armed robbery of a KFC restaurant and a Tesco Express store in Wigan on 31 October 2017.

+Alker died on 14 January 2024 from multiple organ failure at the age of 45.